-- Recyclable materials maybe commingled, with the exception of corrugated boxes.

-  Place bottles, cans, jars, flat cardboard, newsprint and other paper products,

-  etc. in the recycling container.
+- Recyclable materials may be commingled, with the exception of corrugated boxes.
+Place bottles, cans, jars, flat cardboard, newspapers in the recycling container.

-  - Corrugated boxes (packing boxes) must be cut flat and tied into bundles no

-  larger than 3-foot by 3-foot and placed beside the recycling container.
+- Corrugated boxes (packing boxes) must be cut flat and tied into bundles no larger than 3-foot by 3-foot and placed beside the recycling container.

 - Rinse recyclable beverage and food containers to keep insects away and to aid in the recycling process.
 Recyclables contaminated with food particles are considered solid waste.

 - Do NOT put any recyclables in plastic bags.

 - food-soiled materials

 - broken glass/drinking glasses

 - waxy cardboard